wwlorey/colors/README.md

 # Colors

-A random theme generator that will make your eyes hurt.
+A random theme generator for VS Code that will make your eyes hurt.

-## *Disclaimer*
+## Disclaimer

 *Running this extension will decimate whatever `workbench.colorCustomizations` user settings you have saved.
 Back up these settings before using this extension, if they exist.*